smaclell/smaclell.github.io/_drafts/what-is-it-going-to-be-library-service-component.markdown

 solution.
 Each piece typically has a [single responsibility][srp] and is fairly specialized.
 We have also tried to limit the number of operations the overall system could perform.
-This minimalist intent resulted in a more focused design targeting the current needs and few extension points.
+This minimalist intent resulted in a more focused design targeting the current needs but included few extension points.

 In a few areas we decided to create small services to perform long running tasks or interact with other complex software.
 We tried to design the APIs for these services generically so that other implementers use the same contract in the future.
-We then use internal configuration for different options that could modify the service behaviour and closely reflect the implementation.
+We then use internal configuration for different options that could modify the service behaviour wbile still closely reflecting the implementation.
 Managing our configuration in this way hasn't all been a bed of roses but we will come back to that in a different post.

 We were approached by another team who wanted to extend our system so that they could perform some of the operations differently.
 The new extensions would be logically similar to the existing pieces but different enough that it put new stress on our design and did not belong in the original components.
 Think gala apples to granny smith apples instead of apples to oranges.
 Our challenge was where in the system to make these changes.

 Library, Service or Component
 =======================================